danielcondemarin/monorepo-conventional-commits/README.md

-# Git prepare-commit-msg for monorepos
+# Focus on the good parts of writing your commit

-Do you use conventional commits in your daily workflow?
+- Do you use conventional commits in your daily workflow?
-Do you specify the scope(s) every time based on which packages are changing?
+- Do you specify the scope(s) every time for the packages you're working on?

-If so this project might save you some time 👇
+If so this project might save you some time.
+It provides you with a [git prepare-commit-msg hook](https://git-scm.com/docs/githooks#_prepare_commit_msg) that figures out the repetitive parts of your commit for you.

 ### Installation